Please see below for information on the things you ask us most frequently about:

 Children who suffer from asthma carry their own inhalers and use them as required.
 Please notify the School Office if your child will have an inhaler in school or if your child will require any other medication, such as an epi-pen for peanut allergy.

 A medical is arranged for new entrants during the term after their fifth birthday.
 Parents’ consent is sought before hand and they are invited to be present at the medical with the school nurse.
-During their time in school your child will have dental checks and the audiologist will test his/her hearing.
+During their time in school your child will have height and weight checks, vision screening and the audiologist will test his/her hearing.
 The school nurse visits regularly and is happy to discuss any matters concerning your child’s health.
 We have a Counsellor from the 2-CAN counselling service based in our school every Thursday morning.
 If you are interested in using this service please contact the school office.
 We also work closely with a range of support services who are available to help you.
 These include the Specialist Teaching service, the Psychology service, Health Teams and Social Care.

 During Year 3 the children are prepared for the Sacraments of First Holy Communion and First Reconciliation.
 This is a parish-based programme and you must register your child with your Parish Priest.
 Please contact your priest or a member of the Parish Catechist Team for more details (under the Parents tab and then 'useful links' on our website).